 Babhár Kft. is a Hungarian IT and publishing company.
-PapaiArt Animation Studio was created to dissolve the artificial boundary between 2D and 3D animation — razor-sharp, compact, and exactly as much tool as you actually need.
+PapaiArt Animation Studio was built to remove the boundary between 2D and 3D animation, in a compact program that does only what you actually need.

-Digital art has long separated 2D drawing and 3D modeling — forcing the artist to use two different software ecosystems.
+Digital art has long kept 2D drawing and 3D modeling apart, pushing artists into two different software ecosystems.
 We don't think that's necessary.

-PapaiArt Animation Studio combines both worlds in one compact program — without becoming bloatware.
-We build it on our own optimized engine so we never have to compromise on performance.
+PapaiArt Animation Studio combines both in one compact program, without turning into bloatware.
+We build it on our own engine so we don't have to compromise on performance.

-An animation tool has to start instantly and respond instantly.
-We optimise every feature against that bar.
+An animation tool has to start fast and stay responsive.
+Every feature is built against that requirement.

 Fewer, well-built features over a thousand half-finished options.
 No feature creep.